Developing hospital services

 Evaluation of options

-Options will be examined by evaluation panels that will take place in January.
+Options will be examined by evaluation panels that will take place in late February and early March.
 These panels will examine a range of options from various aspects including patient care, accessibility and how they complement other parts of the health and care system locally.
 The panels will include patient and public representatives as well as medical experts and health and council managers.
 This process will help to arrive at a recommended preferred option which will then be subject to further scrutiny and analysis.

 People are being invited to put themselves forward for the patient and public representative roles.
 Find out more here.